 GeForce RTX 4080 price

-The Nvidia GeForce RTX 4080 is very expensive, with a price that isn’t far below that of the GeForce RTX 4090.
+The Nvidia GeForce RTX 4080 price $1,199, making it a very expensive graphics card, especially when the price isn’t far below that of the much more powerful GeForce RTX 4090.

 GeForce RTX 4080 review conclusion

 While the GeForce RTX 4080 is clearly an incredible piece of silicon engineering, it’s hard to get excited about a card that only a select few people will be able to afford in these times.
 That said, if you can afford to splash out, but can’t quite run to the cost of the RTX 4090, then the RTX 4080 is a superb card.